Welcome to AGD

 Additional Information:

-The 15 questions for exercise GD536 are based on the article "Evaluation of single-step self-etching ceramic primer and zirconia primer for bonding to zirconia-reinforced lithium silicate ceramic" on pages 20-24.
-This exercise was developed by Jeffery B. Price, DDS, MS, MAGD, FICD, FACD, in association with the General Dentistry Self-Instruction committee.
-Reading the article and successfully completing this exercise will enable you to: 1. understand the basics of bonding to zirconia-based ceramics; 2. describe the differences between hydrofluoric acid and ammonium polyfluoride primers; and 3. discuss the rationale for selection of an appropriate cementation protocol for use with zirconia-based crowns.
-Answers for this exercise must be received by October 31, 2025.
+The 15 questions for exercise GD555 are based on the article "Comparing the shade stability of lithium disilicate veneers bonded with a light-curing or dual-curing resin cement: a narrative review" on pages 20-26.
+This exercise was developed by Daniel S. Geare, DMD, in association with the General Dentistry Self-Instruction Committee.
+Reading the article and successfully completing this exercise will enable you to understand: 1. the shade stability of porcelain veneer cements; 2. the clinical differences between light-curing (LC) and dual-curing (DC) composite resin cements; and 3. when to use LC versus DC cement.
+Answers to this exercise must be received by December 31, 2026.

 $30.00